justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-tax-engine/README.md

     throws CommerceTaxEngineException;`
 ```

 > This method will be where the business logic is implemented for our tax engine.
-(Add note talking about the return type?)
+See [`CommerceTaxValue`](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-api/src/main/java/com/liferay/commerce/tax/CommerceTaxValue.java) for more information.

 ```java
 public String getDescription(Locale locale);`